NatsumiHB/Poppi-QTpi/README.md

 #### To use Docker follow these steps:
 1. Set the same environmental variables as in the Python guide
 2. Run `docker-compose up -d`

-**The standard docker-compose comes with watchtower to automatically update your Poppi QTπ instance when a new version is released**